 The big takeaway is that paid campaigns only last for as long as you are paying for them.
 Organic acquisition channels, on the other hand, will bring in more customers over the long run.
 But if you want the most success, be prepared to use both of these approaches.

 Now that you know what acquisition channels are, let’s get into the details of why they’re important for your business.

 In short, your business will suffer without them.
 If you aren’t understanding and leveraging your company’s acquisition channels, then you are hurting your business.
 Each channel is a unique medium that will require a unique and creative approach.
 And you will have to support that approach with strategic research.

-But the work is worth it because once you understand what acquisition channels are working particularly well for you, you can invest more time and money into them.
+One you understand what acquisition channels are working particularly well for you it’s all worth it and you can invest more time and money into them.
 If Instagram ads and posts are having a great ROI (return on investment), then you can double down your efforts there while experimenting with similar social media channels like TikTok.

 And if you’re seeing the most customer conversions from your SEO efforts—for example, people searching for an answer to something and organically stumbling on your product—then it is worth it to post similar written content on your website.

 The Acquisition Channels You Must Participate In

 While every company will have a unique situation, there are acquisition channels that have proven their effectiveness and stood the test of time.
 These are the places where you should invest the most energy in, especially in the beginning stages of your company.

 In addition, you should be leveraging whatever information you can find about the different channels and how effective they are.
 Eventually, you will build up your own data, which will be more personal and will help you to focus on the best channels for your business.